 After several weeks and with the help of countless volunteers, including my dear friend and entertainment professional, Roger Neal, we had auditioned over 1500 children in various locations throughout Southern California.
 Every effort was made to make each child, ages 5 to 17, feel special about what they were doing and why they were auditioning.
 Everyone was presented a certificate and t-shirt commemorating their participation.

-I contacted award-winning producer, George Duke, (who worked with Michael Jackson on his, “Off the Wall” album), and asked if he join us as producer of the recording.
-He not only accepted, but brought in legendary musicians, Stanley Clarke, Philip Bailey and Journey’s Steve Smith.
+I contacted award-winning producer, George Duke, (who worked with Michael Jackson on his, “Off the Wall” album), and asked if he would join us as producer of the recording.
+He not only graciously accepted, but brought in legendary musicians, Stanley Clarke, Philip Bailey and Journey’s Steve Smith to create the soundtrack.

 In addition to these incredibly talented voices, we added another group of child stars with the understanding that everyone would be treated equally, regardless of their name or credits.
 This had been the same policy adopted by the original cast of We Are The World.
 This group included, Drew Barrymore, Danielle Brisebois, Alyssa Milano, Danny Pintauro, Alfonso Ribeiro, Kim Fields and others who would go on to greatness, including Miss Saigon, Lea Salonga.